DimmestP/2019MotifHonoursProject/README.md

 # 2019MotifHonoursProject
 Code and resources compiled together as part of the Jan 2019 honours student project on predicting the effects of 3'UTR motifs

 Please make sure you have installed the R programming language, its exceptionally useful IDE Rstudio and the sanity saving version control software git.
+(Plus send me your github account usernames so I can add you as collaborators)

 https://www.r-project.org